I woke up one morning worried I wasn’t going to be able to pay my bills, let alone pay off my debt. I was scared. Debt had taken over my life.

 I challenge you to take your written budget from above and take the next steps to work on crafting a more detailed personal budget that reflects your income and expenses to help you take the next steps to pay off debt.

 I went out to get the mail each and every day while in Miami.
-Getting the mail as a kid is fun, I even remember calling companies to get free magazines just so I could get more mail and Yes I was a weird kid.
+Getting the mail as a kid is fun.
+I even remember calling companies to get free magazines just so I could get more mail.
+Yes I was a weird kid.